ProjektGopher/whisky/README.md

 ## Introduction
-Whisky is the simplest, **framework agnostic**, CLI tool for managing and enforcing a project's git hooks across an entire team.
+Whisky is the simplest, **framework agnostic**, CLI tool for managing and enforcing a php project's git hooks across an entire team.

+Git hooks are a fantastic tool to ensure that code hitting version control satisfies your org's code quality standards.
+However, `.git/hooks` is not included in your git tree.
+This makes it impractical to have all contributors to a repository use the same checks with the same settings.

 ## Installation